mdjoh/HealthBot-GenAI/README.md

 The disease and symptoms dataset used for fine-tuning can be found [here](https://www.kaggle.com/datasets/choongqianzheng/disease-and-symptoms-dataset/data?select=DiseaseAndSymptoms.csv).

 Data used for OpenAI LLM fine-tuning was preprocessed to remove unwanted characters, make text lowercase, and concatenate symptoms into one string.
-The required format for training data is *JSONL*.
-See the fine-tuning training data [here](./fine_tuning_data/chat_data_for_fine_tuning.jsonl)
+The required format for training data is `.jsonl`.
+See the fine-tuning training data [here](./fine_tuning_data/chat_data_for_fine_tuning.jsonl).

 **NOTE:** To limit the training cost, the `gpt-4o-mini` LLM was used for fine-tuning.